mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 ## Theme object

-The `CssVarsProvider` reads the theme input (or the default theme) and create the CSS variables according to the theme structure.
+The `CssVarsProvider` reads the theme input (or the default theme) and creates the CSS variables according to the theme structure.
 It also creates an object that refers to the generated CSS variables under `theme.vars` so that you can use them from the JavaScript theme object.

 The `theme.vars` is available in all styling APIs that Joy UI offers: